UrbsKali/Bebop/README.md

+# Update : pyparrot does NOT work with the new firmware of the bebop 2, so this repo is useless until I have the motivation to update pyparrot

 # Bebop Control Script
 Some useful python script which allows you to control your parrot bebop 2 with code, get live stream, and schedule routes!
 <br>